SamBoerlijst/aparts/README.md

 - PDF encoding is not standardized and although this package automatically uses common decoding fixes, some articles might still return errors.
 In this case you may need to manually get rid of unicode characters in the respective txt file with an ascii converter like https://onlineunicodetools.com/convert-unicode-to-ascii.

-**I got unknown widths|multiple definitions errors during pdf2txt conversion.
+**I got unknown widths|multiple definitions|Unexpected escaped string errors during pdf2txt conversion.
 What happened?**
 - This happens when the contents of a pdf cannot properly be read.
 This may be caused by files being corrupt or consisting of scanned pages as may be the case for older pdf files.

 **How long will the process take?**